Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 Generate Questions

 With the right prompting, you can generate decent questions for content.
 While this likely doesn’t help much in most corporate software training, it could be helpful for security training.
-That’s because security training for most users is based on ideas and theories rather than actual physical systems or software walkthroughs.
+That’s because most security training for users is based on ideas and theories rather than on actual physical systems or software walkthroughs.

 Here’s a good example we had ChatGPT generate for us: